 PHASE IV: PUBLIC SAFETY IS THE TOP CONCERN

 Even after a medicine becomes approved for use, you can still be part of clinical trials and assist researchers.
-These “open-label studies” assist researchers with understanding risks and potential benefits over longer periods of time.
+These “open-label studies” assist researchers with understanding risks and potential benefits over more extended periods of time.

 If Phase III proves that the experimental trial was successful, the FDA will approve the medical drug, treatment, or device.

 Before a phase 3 clinical trial can begin, initial phases must determine that the intervention (medication, procedure, device) is safe and practical for humans.
 Pre-clinical studies include cell and animal studies.